SECQUOIA/pd_ising/il-rxtor-sep-opt/DEPENDENCIES.md

 - Check the individual package documentation for specific issues
 - Ensure all dependencies are compatible with your system architecture
 - Consider using the exact versions specified in the lock files for reproducible environments
+- Please raise issues and/or create PRs as needed!